Sarr: Watford must strive to do well in the Premier League | Goal.com

 “I hope we can do well, and I also hope I can do better in the Premier League than I did this season.
 The only way to do so is to take our rest once the season is over and then come back and start working again and pushing as much as we can.”

-Sarr’s penalty ensured Watford secured a 1-0 victory over Millwall last time out and confirmed their return to the Premier League.
+Sarr’s penalty ensured Watford secured a 1-0 victory over Millwall last time out, a result which confirmed their return to the Premier League.

-The winger believed their success was a result of collective effort and praised the manager, staff, and his teammates for the feat.
+The winger believes their success was a result of their collective effort and praised the manager, staff, and his teammates for the feat.

 “I just decided I wanted to take the penalty.
 It’s not the first time I’ve played football and it’s not the first time I’ve gone for a penalty,” he continued.